d-krupke/cpsat-primer/README.md

       [FlatZinc and Flattening](https://www.minizinc.org/doc-2.5.5/en/flattening.html).
    3. Detection of equivalent variables and
       [affine relations](https://personal.math.ubc.ca/~cass/courses/m309-03a/a1/olafson/affine_fuctions.htm).
-   4. Substitute these by canonical representations
+   4. Substitute these by canonical representations.
+Right now only affine relations (a\*x + b = y) are supported.
    5. Probe some variables to detect if they are actually fixed or detect further equivalences.
 4. Load the preprocessed model into the underlying solver and create the linear